xujin1982/CarND-Advanced-Lane-Lines/writeup.md

 #### 3. Describe how I used color transforms, gradients or other methods to create a thresholded binary bird-view image.
 Provide an example of a binary image result.

-I used a combination of binary images created by gradient thresholds (gradient in x direction, gradient in y direction and magnitude of the gradient) and color thresholds (S channel of HLS color space, B channel of LAB color space, V channel of HSV color space and L channel of HLS color space) (the code for thresholding includes a function called `score_pixles()`, which appears in `Define Image procesing() class` code cell in the IPython notebook located in "./examples/AdvanceLaneFinding.ipynb").
+I created two binary images, which are designed to detect the yellow and white lanes, respecitively.
+The white lane was identified by gradient in x direction and color thresholds (L channel of HLS color space, V channel of HSV color space, and G channel of BGR color space), as well as the yellow lane was identified by gradient in x direction and color thresholds (B channel of LAB color space, R channel of BGR color space, and S channel of HLS color space).
+Then, the final binary image was the result of OR operation of the white lane bianry image and the yellow lane binary image.

+The code for identification includes a function called `score_pixles()` and `single_color_detect`, which appears in `Define Image procesing() class` code cell in the IPython notebook located in "./examples/AdvanceLaneFinding.ipynb").
 Each single binary image was normalized using `cv2.createCLAHE()` and threshold to binary using `cv2.threshold`.
-The final binary image was a thresholded binary image based on the summation of all single binary images.
 Here's an example of my output for this step.
-This part is inspired by [Peter Moran's Bolg](http://petermoran.org/robust-lane-tracking/).
-However, I modified the major part of this code and implemented typical land finding algorithm, which is provided in lecture, to get similar results with his, which had a Kalman filter based land finding algorithm.
+Based on the review's suggestion, isolating the yellow and white lanes, I improve the binary image result.

 ![alt text][image4]

 #### 4. Describe how I identified lane-line pixels and fit their positions with a polynomial?

 Then I find the starting point of each lane with the method of taking histogram of the bottom half of the image.
 Based on sliding windows, I identified the nonzero pixels in the binary image to each lane.
-And fit my lane lines with a 2nd order polynomial kinda like this (note: this is not actually from one of the test images):
+And fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]

 The pixels of new lanes in a new binary image can be identified with the identified lines in the previous frame of video.

-The code for identifying lanes includes in a function called `Process_image()`, which appears in `Define Process_image() class` code cell in the IPython notebook located in "./examples/AdvanceLaneFinding.ipynb".
-The `Process_image()` function takes as inputs an original image (`image`).
+The code for sliding windows and fit a 2nd order polynomial includes in a function called `sliding_window()`, which appears in `Define Sliding Window function` code cell in the IPython notebook located in "./examples/AdvanceLaneFinding.ipynb".
+Also, the code for identifying and updating lanes includes in a class called `Line()`, which appears in `Define Line() class` code cell in the IPython notebook located in "./examples/AdvanceLaneFinding.ipynb".
+Finally, the code for demonstrating the result of lane finding includes in a function called `Process_image()`, which appears in `Define Process_image() function` code cell in the IPython notebook located in "./examples/AdvanceLaneFinding.ipynb".

 #### 5. Describe how I calculated the radius of curvature of the lane and the position of the vehicle with respect to center.